ABHISHEKVALSAN/Malayalam-Newspaper-Article-Dataset/README.md

 # Malayalam-Newspaper-Article-Dataset
-This is a project that does web scraping.
-The project scraps articles from a malayalam newspaper website to create a corpus.
-Also a set of queries is created and corresponding ground truth answers is retrieved.
-This can be used as a dataset that can check new tools like stemmer, stopwords removal, lemmatizers, etc...
+Project does web scraping.
+It scraps articles from a malayalam newspaper(janmabhumi) website to create a corpus of news articles.
+Also a set of queries is created and corresponding ground truth answers is retrieved by a combination of bm25 method and tf-idf method.
+The dataset can be useful for creating tools like stemmer, stopwords removal, lemmatizers, etc...

 Project Requires.

-1. Python
+1. Python and python packages {reuqests,codecs,bs4}
-2.
+2. Internet connection

+contact me at email given below for assistance.

+email : abhiavk@iitk.ac.in